-- C. Commercial Districts, Refuse Collection Areas, and Drive-Through Lanes.
+- B. Driveways and Alleys.
+Visibility of a driveway crossing a street lot line shall not be blocked above a height of three feet by vegetation or structures for a depth of 12 feet as viewed from the edge of the right-of-way on either side of the driveway at a distance of 12 feet.
+Street trees shall be pruned at least seven feet above the established grade of the curb so as not to obstruct clear view by motor vehicle drivers are permitted. - C. Commercial Districts, Refuse Collection Areas, and Drive-Through Lanes.
 Vegetation (with the exception of trees) and structures may not exceed a height of three feet within the triangular sight-distance area formed by the intersecting drive aisles and a line joining points on these aisles at a distance of 10 feet along both lines from their intersection.
-Trees located within this sight distance shall have a clearance of seven feet high minimum between the lowest portion of the canopy and the pavement and shall not be capable of growing to a width that would obstruct the sight area. - D. Vehicle/Pedestrian Conflicts.
-Whenever it is reasonable to expect potential conflicts between vehicles exiting drive-aisle, drive-throughs, etc., and a pedestrian path traverses said aisle, a visibility triangle per Subsection C above shall be provided. - E. Exempt Structures and Plantings.
-The regulations of this section do not apply to existing buildings; public utility poles; saplings or plant species of open growth habits and not planted in the form of a hedge that are so planted and trimmed as to leave at all seasons a clear and unobstructed cross view; official warning signs or signals; or places where the contour of the ground is such that there can be no cross visibility at the intersection.
+Trees located within this sight distance shall have a minimum clearance of seven feet high between the lowest

+- portion of the canopy and the pavement and shall not be capable of growing to a width that would obstruct the sight area. - D. Vehicle/Pedestrian Conflicts.
+Whenever it is reasonable to expect potential conflicts between vehicles exiting drive-aisles, drive-throughs, etc., and a pedestrian path that traverses said aisle, a visibility triangle per Subsection C above shall be provided. - E. Exempt Structures and Plantings.
+The regulations of this section do not apply to existing buildings or new buildings in compliance with Base District setbacks; fire hydrants; public utility poles; saplings or plant species of open growth habits and not planted in the form of a hedge that are so planted and trimmed as to leave at all seasons a clear and unobstructed cross view; official warning signs or signals at places where the contour of the ground is such that there can be no cross visibility at the intersection.